starknet-edu/starknetbook/camp_2/README.md

 Transaction hash: 0x023f884091e877cc4c72ccdb31f6a2b31ddfda647629af5834899d8176e1ad1b
 ```

-Remember, the option to interact with the contract trough the [StarkScan block explorer](https://devnet.starkscan.co/) is always available, even with a local network such as the devnet; just remember this feature only works with the Chrome browser.
-Now lets call the `get_voting_status` function from the voting contract to see if our vote was indeed applied.
+Remember, the option to interact with the contract through the [StarkScan block explorer](https://devnet.starkscan.co/) is always available, even with a local network such as the devnet; remember, this feature only works with the Chrome browser.
+Now, let's call the `get_voting_status` function from the voting contract to see if the vote was indeed applied.

 ```Bash
 protostar -p devnet call \